Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Dinh Van Mot's family in Yen Lang commune still maintains the practice of planting the pole during Tet.

 In the days before Tet, every house is bustling with laughter, people will stop working in the fields to shop and decorate their houses to welcome Tet.
-On Tet, the ancestral altar is usually arranged, cleaned and prepared with incense by the man in the family.
+On Tet, the ancestral altar is usually arranged, cleaned and prepared with incense by the man of the family.
 After this procedure, the pole is erected to welcome the new year.
 The pole is usually made from bamboo or a tree related to bamboo, with a straight trunk, long internodes, a round canopy, and the soil ball must be intact when dug up so that the pole can last long.
-On the pole are hung bundles of gold bars and gold leaves made from chopped betel leaves; along with a few sausage strings wrapped in bamboo bags; thinly sliced bamboo pieces hooked together; a few pieces of bamboo woven into fish or triangles, dyed with color; and a hanging basket containing a handful of plump rice flowers.
+On the pole are hung bundles of gold bars and gold leaves made from split betel leaves; along with a few sausages wrapped in bamboo bags; thinly sliced bamboo pieces hooked together; a few pieces of bamboo woven into fish or triangles, dyed with color; and a hanging basket (op) containing a handful of plump rice flowers.
 This custom is still maintained today.

 Tet pole

 In addition, during Tet, the Muong people also have a “chin lun” meal - similar to the New Year’s Eve meal of the Kinh people.
-The Muong people usually eat this meal in the evening, with the meaning of a family reunion meal.
+Muong people usually eat this meal in the evening, with the meaning of a family reunion meal.
 This is an important and sacred meal with the purpose of saying goodbye to the old year and preparing to welcome the new year with the hope of better things.

 Tet pole